 Uncorrected Refracted Errors

 Uncorrected Refractive Errors are one of the leading causes of blindness and occur when refractive errors are uncorrected on time.
 Refractive errors include:

 Age-Related Macular Degeneration

-Age-related Macular degeneration is an eye disease that occurs when the small central portion of your retina, called the macula, wears down and loses function.
+Age-related macular degeneration is an eye disease that occurs when the small central portion of your retina, called the macula, wears down and loses function.
 Dry macular degeneration causes loss in the centre field of vision, while wet macular causes leaky blood vessels to grow under the retina.
 While it is painless, you may start to lose central vision.
 Age-related macular degeneration has no permanent cure because of the age factor.
 However, early detection can aid in managing the condition with simple adjustments like prescribed spectacles.
-A particular combination of vitamins and minerals can help to slow down the progression of the macular degeneration.
+A particular combination of vitamins and minerals can help slow down the progression of macular degeneration.

 The infection causes the inner surface of the eyelids to be rough.
-The roughening in the eyelids causes pain in the eye and a breakdown on the cornea's outer surface.
-The pressure in the eye eventually leads to total blindness.
-Trachoma is the leading preventable cause of blindness in the world and is very contagious.
+The roughening in the eyelids causes pain in the eye and a breakdown of the cornea's outer surface.
+If untreated, the pressure in the eye eventually leads to total blindness, which is irreversible according to WHO.
 Symptoms begin with mild itching and irritation in the eyes and eyelids, then progress to eye pain and blurry vision.
-Early stages are treatable with antibiotics.
-Advanced stages of trachoma are treated with surgery.
-Proper sanitation and clean water play a vital role in the prevention of trachoma infections.
+The early stages of Trachoma are treatable with antibiotics, while advanced stages are treatable with surgery.
+Proper sanitation and clean water play a vital role in preventing Trachoma infections.

 The WHO estimates that at least half of all vision impairment cases are preventable.
 Due to the sensitive nature of the eyes, early detection is essential.
 The essentiality, therefore, calls for intensive efforts to teach people about good eye health so that they can identify vision defects early on and seek treatment before it is too late.